bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

-Stop the server with `Ctrl-c`.Your `CreateInvoiceRequest` accepts an array of tags that your company's business analysts use to categorize invoices.
-It returns the tag values when a valid invoice is created.Seeing that the tags may have use for other teams, you decide to split them out into a separate API so that they can be used without requiring the invoice API.
+Stop the server with `Ctrl-c`.

+Your `CreateInvoiceRequest` accepts an array of tags that your company's business analysts use to categorize invoices.
+It returns the tag values when a valid invoice is created.

+Seeing that the tags may have use for other teams, you decide to split them out into a separate API so that they can be used without requiring the invoice API.

 ## Publish a module